updated on 13 March 2023

 Check out our Meet the Recruiter profiles for information on what you can do to impress recruiters.

-This will be invaluable in determining which firm or pathway may be for you, while it also creates a good impression with recruiters – you can even mention your conversation and who you spoke with in a later application.
+This will be invaluable in determining which firm or pathway may be for you.
+Plus, it also creates a good impression with recruiters – you can even mention your conversation and who you spoke with in a later application.

 You can learn about upcoming fairs and other events by consulting the LCN Events page.

-Meanwhile, lots of law firms run open days and presentations throughout the year, and you should certainly apply for a place at two or three.
-These are invaluable opportunities – whether in person or virtual – to network, be shown round a firm’s offices and ask questions.
+Meanwhile, lots of law firms run open days and presentations throughout the year, including specific first year ones so you should certainly apply for a place at two or three.
+These are invaluable opportunities – whether in person or virtual – to network, be shown around a firm’s offices and ask questions.